goozbach/resume/resume-source.md

 ## Experience
 ### [UserTesting][] -- Staff Software Engineer / Ops and Infrastructure Team Lead -- Mar 2021 - Mar 2023
-As a staff operations engineer and team lead, I lead a team of six engineers to support and maintain a large legacy code-base.
+As a staff operations engineer and team lead, I lead a team of seven engineers supporting and maintaining a large legacy code-base.
 Architected a Kubernetes and Terraform based platform for microservice deployment.

-* Led a team of seven engineers as a Technical Lead
-    + Managed team backlog and quarterly project planning, maintaining a balance between new infrastructure related projects and legacy maintenance needs while paying down technical debt
+* Managed team backlog and quarterly project planning, maintaining a balance between new infrastructure related projects and legacy maintenance needs while paying down technical debt
-    + Facilitated both an architecture and DevOps guild to share best practices in each across the engineering organization
-    + Created best-practices for the engineering department as a whole
+* Created best-practices for the engineering department as well as leading our DevOps and Cross-Squad Architecture Guilds
-    + Coached team members in security practices, infrastructure as code (Terraform, Ansible, Packer) practices, and other disciplines
-    + Hired to grow our team from 4 to 7 members
-* Interfaced with the security team
-    + Ensured the company met its compliance requirements (SOC2, SOX, GDPR, and ISO27001)
+* Interfaced with the security team ensuring the company met its compliance requirements (SOC2, SOX, GDPR, and ISO27001)
-    + Created and maintained Single Sign On (SSO) for third-party tools
-    + Improved our security profile by moving tools from tokens to OpenID Connect (OIDC), and creating single-repository Terraform roles.
-    + Improved our container security practices
-    + Participated in security incident response events
 * Developed tooling to improve developer experience
     + Built reusable workflows for both GitHub Actions and CircleCI, reducing the amount of CI/CD code the developer would have to create and maintain
     + Created a standardized application infrastructure to reduce the time required to deploy new microservices to non-production environments
-* Maintained legacy application infrastructure
+* Maintained legacy application infrastructure including an AWS Elastic Container Service (ECS) cluster
-    + Supported a Amazon Web Services (AWS) Elastic Container Service (ECS) Custer which hosted our keystone ruby-on-rails application
-    + Maintained CloudFormation examples and boilerplate code for developers to deploy their applications
-    + Maintained our custom ruby-on-rails deployment application, migrating it from Heroku to a self-hosted Kubernetes environment
+* Maintained our custom ruby-on-rails deployment application, migrating it from Heroku to a self-hosted Kubernetes environment, reducing overall operations cost as well as improving our security
 * Designed a new application platform based on Kubernetes (Amazon Elastic Kubernetes Service -- EKS)
     + Separated production and non-production workloads into different AWS accounts
-    + Improved overall cloud security by migrating to current best practices

 ### [Nav][] -- Principal Software Engineer DevOps -- Aug 2017 - Feb 2021
 As a principal software engineer with a focus on DevOps, I architected,